findy-network/findy-agent/README.md

 ![big_aries](docs/agency-aries-big.png?raw=true "big_aries")

-The application logic is inside the edge agents which communicate and control their cloud agents with the DIDComm-based protocol as well.
-The next image illustrates when a mobile EA communicates findy-agent, it calls the agency's CA API and receives APNS notifications, or WebSocket messages if the connection is on.
+The application logic is inside the agent controllers.
+The next image illustrates when a mobile controller communicates findy-agent, it calls the agency's CA API and receives notifications.

 ![mobile](docs/agency-mobile.png?raw=true "mobile")

-Likewise, when a SA communicates with an agency, it calls the agency's CA API and receives webhook calls over DIDComm from the agency.
-The WebSocket option is available as well.
-The image below shows how CAs communicate with Aries, and the agency notifies the SA through indy's version of DIDComm.
+Likewise, when a SA communicates with an agency, it calls the agency's CA API and receives notifications and questions from the agency.
+The image below shows how CAs communicate with Aries.

 ![sa](docs/agency-sa.png?raw=true "sa")

 ## Command-line Interface

-findy-agent offers an extensive set of commands by itself, and more user-friendly command set exists in findy-agent.
+Findy agency offers an extensive set of commands by itself, and other command set exists in `findy-agent-cli`.
 In addition to that, many other tasks have to be taken care of before a full agency setup can work.
 The following use case diagram shows most of the tasks and uses system boundaries to illustrate which of them are directly operable by findy-agent or findy-agent.

 ![server.puml](http://www.plantuml.com/plantuml/svg/TL0nRiCm3DprYaCcUt0Ua250qQb0Dx-0aHXLjImP59qqAFBtsatGs2qw4UJTyN0N-QZG30d-JU62iDMGaobTI0C9zHZ8TkIvrKjap30b7zaOife5vFgGfcKUQ1fKXNKSK5XEBBLPhzZkKHqa98yXvuXZY5nZXv1i71sRErQKpoGEPugHzQPQ_zc1FvIJAtyC7boNRSU2KuvZltRvLz9Ir2NJ_CJ5vibpiXSylxwWGVkjtU3J08leceVwruL4vrCbF5bCzVamfRitSKCNOQxB8jc5Xs3xNdAglm00)